3 minute read

-Humor related to the coronavirus pandemic and social distancing protocols has been on the rise in recent weeks.
+Humor marketing strategies related to the coronavirus pandemic and social distancing protocols has been on the rise in recent weeks.
 Hey, everyone could use a laugh right now.
 What they do not need?
 More endless COVID-19 dribble.

 What the hell do any of Geico’s commercials have to do with insurance?
 Nuthin’.
-This is no coincidence, it is a marketing strategy.
+This is no coincidence, it is a humor marketing strategy.
 We could all use a laugh right now.
 It is human nature to gravitate toward humor when going through an uncertain or otherwise difficult time.

 Marketing is no exception.
-The messaging you put out right now must not just promote your business, it must make your business stand out from the crowd.
+The strategic messaging you put out right now must not just promote your business, it must make your business stand out from the crowd.
 If it does, you will gain an advantage over your competitors.
 Why?
 Because the more visible your business is to potential customers, the more likely they are to choose you – now more than ever.
 That said, you must be mindful of your target audience and ensure that it is appropriate for them.